codatio/codat-docs/blog/230428-April-Features.md

   ></iframe>
 </div>

-Codat has added support for the tracking object on directCosts for QuickBooks desktop, this feature enables you to see the billable status on the cheque object in QuickBooks.
+Codat has added support for the tracking object on Direct costs for QuickBooks Desktop.
+This feature enables you to see the billable status on the check object in QuickBooks.

 By marking expenses on a cheque as billable, businesses can easily identify and allocate costs to specific customers or projects.